-BIM allows information to be utilized throughout the entire building lifecycle, from design to construction and maintenance.
-Masataka Taenaka is the room chief of the BIM Room, which promotes the use of BIM, which has many possibilities, including reforming business processes and contributing to the SDGs.
-Having been involved since the start of the project, Taenaka talks about his career progress up to the present time (March 2023) and the potential of BIM.
+BIM allows for the use of information throughout the entire building lifecycle, from design to construction and maintenance.
+Masataka Myonaka is the room chief of the BIM room, which promotes the use of BIM, a technology with various possibilities such as reforming business processes and contributing to the SDGs.
+Having been involved since its inception, he will talk about the changes in his career up to March 2023 and the potential of BIM.

 The mission is to improve company-wide productivity using BIM.
 Actively participate in in-house activities